Miriam-Villalta/Miriam-Villalta/README.md

 All of this influence my work in a very creative way and I enjoy learning and doing new things every day.

-📫 you can reach me in:
+📫 You can reach me in:

    LinkedIn https://www.linkedin.com/in/miriamvillaltabelda/